Climb categorisation explained

 The category of an ascent indicates how tough it is.

-Unfortunately, the mountain classification of the grand tours is not created to set a standard for recreational cyclists.
-For example, a category of a climb can change because of the location in the course, or simply because it suits the organizer better (€).
-Unfortunately, there is no exact science behind determining the mountain categories.
-In order to set a standard on climbfinder, we have tried to introduce a logical and consistent formula, which - in fact - matches very well with most categories in professional cycling races.
+Unfortunately, the mountain classification of the grand tours is not designed to set a standard for recreational cyclists.
+For example, the categorization of a climb can change due to its location on the course, or simply because it suits the organizer better (€).
+Regrettably, there is no exact science behind determining the mountain categories.
+To establish a standard on climbfinder, we have tried to introduce a logical and consistent formula, which in fact aligns very well with most categories in professional cycling races.

-Strava and other GPS services opt for a simple formula based on the average ascent and length of the climb.
-In our opinion this is too simplistic.
-Because the (sometimes undulating) course of the climb has a huge influence on how much effort it costs to reach the top of the climb.
-That is why we spent a lot of time in accurately calculating the difficulty level of a climb.
-In fact, we are so convinced of the accuracy of "difficulty points" that we also use them to calculate the mountain categories.
+Strava and other GPS services use a simple formula based on the average ascent and length of the climb.
+We believe this approach is too simplistic, because the (sometimes undulating) course of the climb has a huge influence on how much effort it costs to reach the top of the climb.
+That's why we spent a lot of time accurately calculating the difficulty level of climbs.
+In fact, we are so convinced of the accuracy of the difficulty points that we also use them to determine the mountain categories.

-The only subjective thing about our standard are the transitions between the categories.
-Here, however, we did an extensive research.
-We analyzed hundreds of climbs and compared them with the classifications they got in the grand tours.
-By doing so, we came to the scale below.
+The sole subjective aspect of our standard lies in the transitions between the categories.
+However, in this regard, we conducted extensive research.
+We analyzed hundreds of climbs and compared them with the classifications they received in the grand tours.
+Through this process, we arrived at the scale outlined below.

-From Hors Catégorie down to the 4th category
+From Super Hors Catégorie down to the 5th category

 • Hors Catégorie (HC).
-These are the toughest climbs to be found.
 Ascents on climbfinder only get the famous "HC" classification if the climb scores more than 900 difficulty points.
-The Mont Ventoux and the Stelvio are proud owners of the "Hors Catégorie" classification.
+The Mont Ventoux and the Passo di Gavia are proud owners of the "Hors Catégorie" classification.
 The Hors Catégorie was introduced in the Tour de France as recent as 1979.
 It's a category that appeals to many cyclists' imaginations.

 • 1st category.
 Climbs of the first category are certainly not to be underestimated.
 For example, nothing less than the famous Col d'Izoard is a category 1 climb, to the great disappointment of some cycling tourists.
 Climbs with 600+ difficulty points will be in this category.

 • 2nd category.
 The somewhat shorter climbs often do not exceed a "Category 2" label.
-The Ballon d’Alsace is a good example of the type of climbs you can expect to find in this category.
+The Ballon d’Alsace and Hardknott Pass are good examples of the type of climbs you can expect to find in this category.
 Climbs must have a minimum of 300 difficulty points to fit in this category.

 • 3rd category.
 In the Alps these are the easy options, but in the lower mountain ranges or highlands these can be the highlights of the day.
 A climb needs at least 150 difficulty points to fit in this category.